-Jack was born on Jan.
-6, 1993, and is the son of Paul and Deb Gangwish.
+Personal Jack was born on Jan.
+6, 1993.
+His mom is Kim Gangwish, and his father and stepmother are Paul and Deb Gangwish.
 He is majoring in agricultural economics and earned a spot on the Nebraska Scholar-Athlete Honor Roll in the spring of 2014.
 Gangwish has volunteered his time with Husker Heroes, Husker Hotline and team hospital visits.
 Paul Gangwish was a letterwinner at defensive end for Coach Tom Osborne in 1985.

 Gangwish's Career Statistics » Games Played: 12 (all in 2014) » Games Started: 3 (all in 2014) » Tackles: 19 (all in 2014) » Tackles for Loss: 4 (all in 2014) » Sacks: 1.5 (all in 2014)